radical-cybertools/radical.owms/docs/source/tutorial/part1.rst

 .. _chapter_tutorial_01:

 **********************
-TROY Tutorial - Part 1
+RADICAL-OWMS Tutorial - Part 1
 **********************

-The first part of this TROY tutorial will teach you how to use TROY to write a very simple application that executes a bag of tasks on a remote DCI.
-You will go through three phases, starting from installing TROY, then configuring it, and finally running your application.
+The first part of this RADICAL-OWMS tutorial will teach you how to use RADICAL-OWMS to write a very simple application that executes a bag of tasks on a remote DCI.
+You will go through three phases, starting from installing RADICAL-OWMS, then configuring it, and finally running your application.

 Execution of a Bag of Tasks
 ===========================
-We start by looking at **what** TROY can do for you, then we move on and see **how** it does it.
+We start by looking at **what** RADICAL-OWMS can do for you, then we move on and see **how** it does it.
 In order to run an application with say 10 tasks, each running an instance of gromacs with an input file and producing some output files, do the following: